googleapis/google-cloud-go/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-When doing X, we unable to Y, because [...]
+When doing X, we are unable to Y, because [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
 What should the API be?
 How would you use it?